Mississippian Railway: History

 In 2016, the Mississippian Railway Cooperative transferred the assets to the Itawamba County Railroad Authority, which also took over the operation of the railroad.

 Today, the Mississippian hauls between 100 and 120 cars a month operating three days a week.

 Motive power

 The railroad previously operated a pair of 1920 Baldwin 2-8-0s until 1967 when diesels replaced them.
 Currently the MSRW operates an EMD GP7 (no. 102).

 Preservation

-The two famous Baldwin 2-8-0 Consolidation steam locomotives survive:
+The two Baldwin 2-8-0 Consolidation steam locomotives survive: